Ethiopia national football team

-The Ethiopia national football team (Amharic: የአትዮጵያ ብሔራዊእግር ኳስ ቡድን), nicknamed ዋሊያ, after the Walia, represents Ethiopia in men's international football and is controlled by the Ethiopian Football Federation, the governing body for football in Ethiopia.
+The Ethiopia national football team (Amharic: የአትዮጵያ ብሔራዊ እግር ኳስ ቡድን), nicknamed Walia, after the Walia ibex, represents Ethiopia in men's international football and is controlled by the Ethiopian Football Federation, the governing body for football in Ethiopia.
 The team has been representing Ethiopia in regional, continental, and international competitions since its founding in 1943.
 The Walias play their home games at Addis Ababa Stadium located in the capital city of Addis Ababa.
 They are currently ranked 150th in the world according to the FIFA World Rankings and 44th in CAF.

 Ethiopia was one of only three teams (along with Egypt and Sudan) to participate in the inaugural Africa Cup of Nations in 1957.
 It won the competition in 1962, while it was also the host.
 However, success has been elusive since the end of the 1960s.
 Under coach Sewnet Bishaw, the team qualified for the 2013 Africa Cup of Nations after a 31-year absence.